skounis/private-public-trust/Whitepaper.md

 In today's digital age, ensuring the security and privacy of sensitive information is paramount.
 Cryptographic tools play a crucial role in achieving this goal, offering a robust framework for secure communication.
 In this article, we'll explore the fundamentals of secure information sharing using private/public keys and trusted certificates.
 By the end, you'll have a clear understanding of how these tools work together to facilitate secure and verifiable communication.

+### Background Information
+* **Private/Public Key Cryptography**: This asymmetric cryptographic technique involves the use of a pair of keys – a private key kept secret and a public key shared openly.
+Messages encrypted with the public key can only be decrypted with the corresponding private key and vice versa.

+* **Trusted Certificates**: Certificates, issued by trusted authorities, serve as digital credentials that bind a public key to an entity, such as an individual or an organization.
+These certificates are crucial for establishing trust in the authenticity of public keys.

+### Rationale and Need for a Trusted Authority
+* **Trust in Digital Communication**: In the digital realm, establishing trust is challenging.
+Without a reliable mechanism to verify the identity of communicating parties, malicious actors could impersonate legitimate entities, leading to security breaches.

+* **Role of a Trusted Authority**: Trusted authorities, often referred to as Certificate Authorities (CAs), play a pivotal role.
+They validate the identity of certificate holders before issuing certificates.
+These certificates, in turn, vouch for the authenticity of the associated public keys.

 ## Generating Private/Public Keys

 Before delving into the intricacies of cryptographic communication, let's first understand the concept of private and public keys.
 In asymmetric cryptography, each entity possesses a unique pair of keys: a private key and a corresponding public key.
 The private key is kept secret and used for encryption and digital signing, while the public key is shared openly and used for decryption and signature verification.